 Our earnings are affected by changes in interest rates due to the amounts of variable rate long-term debt and the amount of cash and securities held.
 The interest rates applicable to variable rate notes may rise and increase the amount of interest expense.
 We would also receive higher amounts of interest income on cash and securities held at the time; however, the market value of our available-for-sale securities would likely decline.
 At December 31, 2014, 2013 and 2012, we had variable rate notes representing 41.3%, 29.5% and 31.7% of our total long-term debt, respectively.
 For illustrative purposes only, we have estimated the impact of market risk using a hypothetical increase in interest rates of one percentage point for both variable rate long-term debt and cash and securities.
 Based on this hypothetical assumption, we would have incurred an additional \$5.8 million in interest expense and received \$5.5 million in additional interest income for the year ended December 31, 2014; we would have incurred an additional \$4.8 million in interest expense and received \$6.7 million in additional interest income for the year ended December 31, 2013; and we would have incurred an additional \$5.5 million in interest expense and received \$6.5 million in additional interest income for the year ended December 31, 2012.
 However, under our contractual arrangement with our major partners, the majority of the increase in interest expense would be passed through and recorded as passenger revenue in our consolidated statements of comprehensive income (loss).
-If interest rates were to decline, our major partners, resulting in a reduction to passenger revenue in our consolidated statement of comprehensive income (loss).
+If interest rates were to decline, our major partners would receive the principal benefit of the decline, since interest expense is generally passed through to our major partners, resulting in a reduction to passenger revenue in our consolidated statement of comprehensive income (loss).

-We currently intend to finance the acquisition of aircraft through manufacturer financing, third-party leases or long-term borrowings.
+We currently intend to finance the acquisition of aircraft through manufacturer financing, thirdparty leases or long-term borrowings.
 Changes in interest rates may impact the actual cost to us to acquire these aircraft.
 To the extent we place these aircraft in service under our code-share agreements with Delta, United, or other carriers, our code-share agreements currently provide that reimbursement rates will be adjusted higher or lower to reflect changes in our aircraft rental rates.